himanshujain2001/Weather-Project/README.md

 # Weather-Project
-This Project tells you about weather conditions of any location for which you want to know.
+This Project tells about weather conditions of any location for which want to know.

 ### Languages Used
 - HTML